This Is Where You Know Allison Janney From

-Janney won an Academy Award for Best Supporting Actress for her amazing performance as LaVona Golden in I, Tonya.
+Janney is nominated for an Academy Award for Best Supporting Actress for her amazing performance as LaVona Golden in I, Tonya.
 With a cigarette in her hand and a parrot on her shoulder, LaVona mercilessly undermines everything her daughter, Tonya Harding (Margot Robbie), has to say for herself.
-For those of us used to seeing Janney as a kooky neighbor or C.J. on the West Wing, she was virtually unrecognizable as LaVona.
+For those of us used to seeing Janney as a kooky neighbour or C.J. on the West Wing, she was virtually unrecognisable as LaVona.

 Janney has 120 screen acting credits to her name, and counting.
 Here's the evolution of her career, from the small appearances in '90s rom-coms early on, to her Oscar- and Emmy-nominated performances.